7 Models

 In our running example, we now have two predictors: condition and age.
 But what if the effect of condition varies depending on the age of the participant?
 This situation would correspond to a case where (say) older people were more sensitive to tea ordering, perhaps because of their greater tea experience.
 We call this an interaction effect: the effect of one predictor depends on the state of another.

-• 7.1.4 When does linear regression work?
+7.1.4 When does linear regression work?

-• 11 There is a precise sense in which OLS gives the very best predictions we could ever get from any model that posits linear relationships between the independent variables and the outcome.
+11 There is a precise sense in which OLS gives the very best predictions we could ever get from any model that posits linear relationships between the independent variables and the outcome.
 That is, you can come up with any other linear, unbiased model you want, and yet if the assumptions of OLS are fulfilled, predictions from OLS will always be less noisy than those of your model.
 This is because of an elegant mathematical result called the Gauss-Markov Theorem.

 1. Errors must be independent.
 In our example, observations in the regression model (i.e., rows in the dataset) were sampled independently: each participant was recruited independently to the study and each performed a single trial.
-On the other hand, suppose we have repeated-measures data in which we sample participants, and then obtained multiple measurements for each participant.
+On the other hand, suppose we have repeated-measures data in which we sample participants and then obtain multiple measurements for each participant.
 Within each participant, measurements would likely be correlated (perhaps because participants differ on their general level of tea enjoyment).
 This correlation can invalidate inferences from a model that does not accommodate the correlation.
 We’ll discuss this problem in detail below.

 1. Errors must be normally distributed and unrelated to the predictor.
 Imagine older people have very consistent tea-ordering preferences while younger people do not.
 In that case, the models’ error term would be less variable for older participants than younger ones.
 This issue is called heteroskedasticity.
 It is a good idea to plot each independent variable versus the residuals to see if the residuals are more variable for certain values of the independent variable than for others.